RAS598-2025-S-Team12/RAS598-2025-S-Team12.github.io/docs/index.md

 We will use Gazebo to simulate and validate robot behaviors, test all kinds of scenarios virtually before real-world deployment, and ensure system stability.

 ### iv.
 Control and Autonomy
+The processed sensor data enables real-time responses such as collision avoidance, stability adjustments, and immediate path corrections.
+For instance, the LiDAR data helps detect unexpected obstacles, while the IMU provides vital motion and balance information.
+At the higher level, the controller uses the refined sensor data to update path planning, ensuring the Turtlebot navigates efficiently and delivers cargo to the correct station based on marker recognition.

 ### v.
 Preparation needs
 To build the system, we need to understand how communication between UR5 and TurtleBot 4 works.
 Choosing the most suitable path-planning algorithm, such as Dijkstra, A*, or a more optimized alternative, is crucial for efficient TurtleBot 4 navigation and minimizing delivery time.
 Lastly, integrating useful Python packages like OpenCV for object detection will enhance the system's capabilities.